GitinitSaurabh/UoWRepositoryPattern/README.md

-# Repository Pattern and Unit of Work for Product Entity
+# Repository Pattern and Unit of Work for T Entity

 ## Overview